 According to the USDA, food waste in the United States accounts for approximately 30% to 40% of the annual food supply.
 In 2010, this resulted in around $161 billion worth of wasted food.
 Anytime you throw out food, you’re wasting money.
 Therefore, one of the easiest ways to save money is to avoid this wasteful habit whenever possible.

-The best way to accomplish this is to stick to a weekly meal plan, so you know exactly what you’re cooking and the ingredients you need.
+The best way to accomplish this is to stick to a weekly meal plan to know exactly what you’re cooking and the ingredients you need.
 This also reduces the risk that you buy products on impulse when shopping.
-If you like getting creative in the kitchen, create a few weeks of meal plans for your household at a time, so you know what to shop for.
+If you like getting creative in the kitchen, create a few weeks of meal plans for your household at a time so you know what to shop for.
 Alternatively, use free apps like Mealime to create healthy meal plans that suit your dietary preferences and needs.

 As long as you steadily reduce your food waste, you can trim your grocery budget and begin saving more money on monthly food costs.